 Is it bad to have many tabs open in your browser?
-While working on the internet, we usually keep opening websites in separate tabs without closing the previously opened tabs in our web browser.
+While working on the internet, we usually open websites in separate tabs without closing the previously opened ones in our web browser.
 Every program or software that we open on our computer uses some of our system resources, including the memory (RAM) and the CPU.
 Similarly, a web browser also consumes some percentage of our system’s RAM and CPU.
-The RAM and CPU usage by a web browser increases as we start opening multiple tabs.
+The RAM and CPU usage by a web browser increase as we start opening multiple tabs.

 You might have noticed that after opening a certain amount of tabs in a web browser, the performance of your system decreases slightly, and the web browser becomes slow.
 The number of tabs a user can open in a browser actually depends on his system’s hardware.
 That’s why it varies from user to user.